mathesar-foundation/mathesar-wiki/community/mentoring/project-idea-template.md

 > Please use this template while adding new project ideas to [Project Ideas](/en/community/mentoring/project-ideas).
 {.is-info}

-## The Problem
-*Describe the problem that the project is expected to solve.*

 ## Classification
 - **Difficulty**: *Low/Medium/High*
 - **Skills needed**: *List of technologies or other skills needed*
 - **Length**: *Medium (~175 hours) / Long (~350 hours)*

+## The Problem
+*Describe the problem that the project is expected to solve.*

 ## Feature Description
 *How this feature will work.*

+## UX Design Problems
+*Describe the UX design problems we need to solve as part of implementing this feature.*

+*Remove this section if there's no UX design needed.
+Or replace with another section e.g. Architectural Problems if the problems are best described another label.*

 ## Tasks
 *A list of tasks that the intern is expected to complete as part of their work.
 Be specific about research, code, etc.*